This topic is under construction for the 17.3 release of LabKey Server. For current documentation of this feature, click here.

 - Click Apply to update the chart with the selected changes.

-- Name the chart, enter a description (optional), and choose whether to make it viewable by others.
+- Name the plot, enter a description (optional), and choose whether to make it viewable by others.
 You will also see the default thumbnail which has been auto-generated, and can choose whether to use it.
 As with other charts, you can later attach a custom thumbnail if desired.

 Once you have saved a scatter plot, it will appear in the Data Browser

-and on the charts menu for the source dataset.
+(charts) menu for the source dataset.
 You can manage metadata about it as described in Manage Data Views

 Hover over the chart to reveal export option buttons in the upper right corner: